practicalli/spacemacs/source-control/magit/try-pull-requests.md

-# Testing Pull Requests with Magit
+# Try Pull Requests with Magit

 [Magit](https://magit.vc/) provides an easy way to try out pull requests from remote repositories, e.g. Github, Gitlab.

 `SPC g s`  to open Magit in the git project the current file belongs to.
+A popup displays selector displays if the current buffer is not part of a Git project.

 `b y`  in Magit will popup the current list of pull request from the git project.
 Selecting a pull request will open git a local branch for that pull request.
 You can now test all the changes you wish.